 The second compound extracted from the cannabis plant is terpenes.
 Terpenes are mainly responsible for the cannabis plant’s fragrance.

 Smell alone can produce soothing effects -- think aromatherapy!
 For example, imagine the fragrance of a spa, or how your favorite bubble bath smells, and how they promote relaxation.
 Simply imagining these smells may make you feel relaxed.
 In the same way, terpenes produce a therapeutic fragrance.

 Terpenes are also responsible for the plant’s stickiness.
 The word terpene comes from the word turpentine, which is the sap found in trees.
 Similarly, terpenes are the sticky sap found in the cannabis plant.
 They also act as antioxidants (the same main benefit of vitamin C and vitamin E!), which are powerful agents for supporting overall wellness and helping your body defend itself against stressors in your environment like pollution or UV rays.

 Like CBD, terpenes have no effect on your mind and will not get you high.

-The last compound found in the Cannabis plant are called flavonoids.
+The last compound found in the Cannabis plant is called flavonoids.
 These are also packed with antioxidants to help support your wellness.
 There are many different flavonoids extracted from the plant, such as apigenin, cannflavin A, and quercetin.
 Cannflavin A is especially known for its powerful soothing properties to help relieve tension and discomfort.